 🔥Key moments from Harvey Weinstein’s rape trial🔥

-(Reuters) – Harvey Weinstein’s lawyers concluded their defense in the once-powerful Hollywood producer’s rape trial in New York on Tuesday.
+(Reuters) – Here are highlights of the rape trial of former movie producer Harvey Weinstein, who has pleaded not guilty to charges he sexually assaulted former production assistant Mimi Haleyi and raped onetime aspiring actress Jessica Mann.

-FILE PHOTO: Film producer Harvey Weinstein arrives at New York Criminal Court for his sexual assault trial in the Manhattan borough of New York City, New York, U.S., January 9, 2020.
-REUTERS/Brendan McDermid/File Photo
+FILE PHOTO: Film producer Harvey Weinstein and attorney Donna Rotunno arrive at New York Criminal Court during his ongoing sexual assault trial in the Manhattan borough of New York City, New York, U.S., February 14, 2020.
+REUTERS/Carlo Allegri

-Weinstein, 67, has pleaded not guilty to charges he sexually assaulted two women, Mimi Haleyi and Jessica Mann, and faces life in prison if convicted on the most serious charge, predatory sexual assault.

-Below are highlights from the weeks-long trial in a state courtroom in Manhattan.

 OUTSIDE THE COURTHOUSE